Lou Saban: Personal life

 In his later years, Saban had heart problems and a fall in his home that required hospitalization.
-He died at his home in North Myrtle Beach, South Carolina on March 29, 2009.
+He died at his home in North Myrtle Beach, South Carolina, on March 29, 2009.
 He was married to his first wife, Lorraine, and had a son, Thomas, and 3 daughters, Patricia, Barbara, and Christine.
-Lorraine committed suicide at their home in Orchard Park, New York in the summer of 1977 while readying to join Lou at his new job in Miami.
-He shared seven children with his second wife, Joyce but did not have any children together.
+Lorraine committed suicide at their home in Orchard Park, New York, in the summer of 1977 while readying to join Lou at his new job in Miami.
+He shared seven children with his second wife, Joyce but they did not have any children together.

 Lou Saban shares his last name with another famous football coach, Nick Saban.
 They were called "distant cousins" in a 2005 article where Lou comments on the younger Saban's success.
 Upon the death of Lou Saban, his widow, Joyce Saban, said the two men might have been second cousins.
-However, the two Sabans have stated that they are not related.
+Lou Saban stated he is a cousin of Nick Saban.
 Like Lou Saban, Nick Saban is of Croatian descent.

 Legacy

 Including his stops at both two- and four-year schools, Saban's overall collegiate coaching record was 94–99–4.
 Including playoffs, his professional football record stands at 97–101–7.
 Saban had periods of success as a player and as a coach at the college and professional levels, but his constant moves from job to job eventually came to define him.
 "I have been known as a peripatetic coach", he said in 1994.
 "The first time I was called that, I thought it was a dirty word.
 I looked it up in the dictionary and found it meant I moved around a lot."
-Saban was inducted into the Greater Buffalo Sports Hall of Fame in 1994 and, in a surprise move, was added to the Buffalo Bills Wall of Fame in 2015.
+Saban was inducted into the Greater Buffalo Sports Hall of Fame in 1994 and, in a surprise move, was added to the Buffalo Bills Wall of Fame in 2015, which occurred after Ralph Wilson's death in 2014 and his estate selling the team to current owner Terry Pegula.
 In 2011, the Professional Football Researchers Association named Saban to the PRFA Hall of Very Good Class of 2011.